Christoffer Nyman: IFK Norrköping

 Nyman moved up to play in IFK Norrköping's first team in 2010 where he featured in three games, scoring each time.
 His third and final goal helped secure the club's promotion to Allsvenskan.
 After the season, he was given the "Youth Player of the Year" award.

 The following year he made his Allsvenskan debut but was also sent on loan to third tier club IF Sylvia to get more playing time.

 In 2012, he had his big breakthrough at the highest Swedish level, scoring 8 goals in 29 games for Norrköping.

 During the start of the 2013 Allsvenskan season Nyman struggled to perform after suffering from unknown stomach problems.

 After a successful first half of the 2015 Allsvenskan Norrköping turned down two bids from FC Groningen and Osmanlıspor to buy Nyman during the summer.
 The club cited their ambition to win the league as the reason for keeping him and at the end of the year they did end up becoming champions for the first time in 26 years.
 He played a key role in their success and he was arguably their best player.

 Eintracht Braunschweig

 In August 2016, Nyman transferred to German 2.
 Bundesliga club Eintracht Braunschweig.

 Return to IFK Norrköping

 In January 2019, Nyman returned to IFK Norrköping having agreed a four-year contract.

 International career

-In 2013 Nyman was called up for the January Sweden national football team tour in Asia where he made his debut.
+In 2013 Nyman was called up for the January Sweden men's national football team tour in Asia where he made his debut.
 A few months later he also played his first Sweden national under-21 football team game in a friendly against the England national under-21 football team.

 On 3 September 2017, he scored his first senior goal for Sweden, in a 2018 FIFA World Cup qualifying game against Belarus, which Sweden won 4–0.